JonathanDussot/guess-my-number/README.md

 ![screenshot of terminal when running program](assets/images/screenshot-game.png)

+This game is aimed towards and can be of interest to an audience of all ages who enjoy number games.
+It offers the user the fun of having to predict the number while putting their mathematical skills to the test with the clues given in terms of how close they are getting and the division calculations.

 ## How To Play

 *Guess My Number* is a fun one-player game vs the computer where the computer randomly selects a number and the user attempts to guess it correctly.
 The random number is given parameters from which to choose the random number from depending on the difficulty selected by the user.
 The amount of attempts can also vary and also depends on the difficulty chosen.  between attempts, the user is given feedback to notify if they're getting closer to or further from the target number.  in addition to this, there are also a set of clues given once user only finds they have 3 attempts left (as seen in the [features section below](#features)).
 It is run on a loop for user to choose to play again if they wish, otherwise selecting 'no' would break the loop and end the game.